stimulus-use/stimulus-use/docs/use-transition.md

 ## Directives

-Both Vue JS naming and Alpine are supported
+Both Vue JS naming and Alpine are supported (these examples show classes from Tailwind, like `transition` and `ease-out` where no custom CSS is needed).

 #### Vue JS directive style